Tonywuhk/realai.org/multi-agent-learning.md

 [Leibo & Zambaldi et al. (2017)](https://arxiv.org/abs/1702.03037) employed multi-agent deep Q-learning to model the emergence of cooperation and conflict in sequential social dilemmas.

+[Foerster & Farquhar et al. (2017)](https://arxiv.org/abs/1705.08926) propose the counterfactual multi-agent (COMA) policy gradient method that uses a centralized critic and decentralized actors to optimize the agents' policies.
+Using a counterfactural baseline, each agent learns from a reward that compares the global reward to the reward received when the action of the agent is replaced with a default action.

 ## References

 * 2017 May 31, Serhii Havrylov and Ivan Titov.
 [Emergence of Language with Multi-agent Games: Learning to Communicate with Sequences of Symbols](https://arxiv.org/abs/1705.11192). *arXiv:1705.11192*.
+* 2017 May 24, Jakob Foerster, Gregory Farquhar, Triantafyllos Afouras, Nantas Nardelli, and Shimon Whiteson.
+[Counterfactual Multi-Agent Policy Gradients](https://arxiv.org/abs/1705.08926). *arXiv:1705.08926*.
 * 2017 April 23, Jacob Andreas, Anca Dragan, and Dan Klein.
 [Translating Neuralese](https://arxiv.org/abs/1704.06960). *arXiv:1704.06960*. [code](https://github.com/jacobandreas/neuralese).
 * 2017 April 3, Romain Laroche, Mehdi Fatemi, Joshua Romoff, and Harm van Seijen.
 [Multi-Advisor Reinforcement Learning](https://arxiv.org/abs/1704.00756). *arXiv:1704.00756*.
 * 2017 March 29, Peng Peng, Quan Yuan, Ying Wen, Yaodong Yang, Zhenkun Tang, Haitao Long, and Jun Wang.
 [Multiagent Bidirectionally-Coordinated Nets for Learning to Play StarCraft Combat Games](https://arxiv.org/abs/1703.10069). *arXiv:1703.10069*.